If you’re passionate about justice and want a career protecting and serving your community, Criminal Justice may be the right career for you.

 Correctional Officer and Jailer

 Correctional Officers and Jailers transport suspects and criminals between jail and court.
 They also process new inmates and maintain order in jail by inspecting jail cells for drugs and weapons.
+Careers for Correctional Officers are increasing to 5.7% and expected to grow from 2016-2026 according to the Bureau of Labor Statistics.**

 *Note: This program is not intended to meet state requirements for a law enforcement officer or police officer.